UNMC_Acronym_Vert_sm_4c

 Will SHPEP help me prepare for the MCAT exam or DAT?

 SHPEP does not have an exam preparatory component.
 However, the program's basic science curriculum covers content that is included on most entrance exams.
-Please review our UNMC SHPEP summary document for more information!
+As we are working on updating training materials for our learning community leads, we are exploring the possibility of integrating topics such as entrance exam preparation.

 Three people hold signs that say "Welcome SHPEP Scholar"